NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

-``NO00079`` -- SMORBUKK 2003:

-    W009: Distillation fraction recovered is missing or invalid

-``NO00080`` -- SMORBUKK KONDENSAT 2003:

-    W009: Distillation fraction recovered is missing or invalid

-``NO00081`` -- SMORBUKK SOR 2003:

-    W009: Distillation fraction recovered is missing or invalid

 ``NO00082`` -- SNORRE B 2004:

     W009: Distillation fraction recovered is missing or invalid